We are pleased to offer a wide range of conveyancing services to our clients.

 Joint Property Ownership

-It can often be prudent as part of any estate planning to sever the tenancy of a jointly owned property, especially if you want to pass your share via the terms of your Will.
+It is important to factor in Joint Ownership and any existing Declarations of Trust when estate planning.
+It can often be prudent as part of any estate planning to sever the tenancy of a jointly owned property, especially if you want to pass your share via the terms of your will.
+However, these tools can also be useful when looking at estate planning (the process of preparing the distribution of your estate and assets whilst alive) in order to effectively structure your estate.

 Changing from Joint Tenants to ‘Tenants in Common’